ProfessionalCSharp/ProfessionalCSharp2021/1_CS/Tasks/Readme.md

 * AsyncStreams
 * AsyncWindowsDesktopApp (Windows app using the asynchronous pattern, ConfigureAwait, deadlock, IAsyncOperation)

-The **AsyncWindowsDesktopApp** is currently built with Project Reunion 0.5.
-Check for updates as newer versions are available!

-See [WinUI](../../WinuI.md) for requirements with WinUI.
+See [WinUI](../../WinuI.md) for requirements building and deploying with WinUI.

 For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021)